 From classroom projects to the final thesis, report, dissertation or treatise, graduate students are involved in research.

-The Office of Research Support ensures that all research conducted on campus complies with all applicable laws, regulations and university policies.
+Office of Research Support and Compliance ensures that all research conducted on campus complies with all applicable laws, regulations and university policies.

 The Office of Sponsored Projects serves as the coordinating office for externally funded research and sponsored projects, assisting faculty and professional research staff in their efforts to secure and ensure proper stewardship of external funding.